 Commercial litigation cases involve any dispute that can arise in a business setting.
-This could include breach of contract cases, partnership venture disputes, class actions, businesses torts, and shareholder issues.
+This could include breach of contract cases, partnership venture disputes, class actions, business torts, and shareholder issues.

 This includes everything from breach of contract actions to commercial torts.
 A commercial tort can be defined as anything from interference with a business relationship to unfair competition.
 Commercial torts can involve injury or disparagement to the reputation of a company, fraud, or breach of contract that affects business owners and shareholders.

-Commercial litigation most often entails disputes that rise from businesses small and large, often being one of the following:
+Commercial litigation most often entails disputes that arise from businesses small and large, often being one of the following:

-From federal and state courts to administrative hearings and private arbitrations, litigation bit by bit transpires in assorted venues.
+From federal and state courts to administrative hearings and private arbitration, litigation bit by bit transpires in assorted venues.
 Proceedings typically include the involvement of either business-to-business or any number of government agencies.
-Comprehending the catalysts and vision of each of the litigation participants is critical for finding weak points to capitalize on and strong points which can convince the audience in question.
-Commercial litigators have seen a growing number of inter-disciplinary and multidistrict litigations.
+Comprehending the catalysts and vision of each of the litigation participants is critical for finding weak points to capitalize on and strong points that can convince the audience in question.
+Commercial litigators have seen a growing number of inter-disciplinary and multi district litigations.
 This creates higher stakes, increasing complexity of cases, expanding numbers of parties, all while also making analysis more troublesome and ungainly in just the past decade.
-Firms which are capable of advancing and applying a ingenious legal approach to each separate problem, efficiently center on the main legal valid issues, and understand and properly manage the numerous views of these convoluted matters will be swamped with business in the years to come.
+Firms that are capable of advancing and applying an ingenious legal approach to each separate problem, efficiently center on the main legal valid issues, and understand and properly manage the numerous views of these convoluted matters will be swamped with business in the years to come.